 Neighborhood Parking Rules

 City regulations regarding community preservation were amended by the San Leandro City Council on February 20, 2007, to enhance the code enforcement efforts of the Police Department and beautify San Leandro neighborhoods.
 The City has long maintained a variety of code restrictions dealing with weeds, the accumulation of rubbish on property and limited parking restrictions for certain vehicles.
-Just last September, the enforcement process for those rules was streamlined, compliance periods were shortened and penalties were stiffened.
 The rules adopted by the City Council in February 2007 further strengthen the City's parking limitations by tightening restrictions for non-motorized vehicles, commercial vehicles and other large vehicles on residential streets as well as private property in residential districts.

 New Rules in Brief

 The parking of non-motorized vehicles such as boat trailers, hauling trailers or other equipment on residential streets will be prohibited at all times.
-(Under previous rules, the parking of non-motorized vehicles on city streets was only prohibited between the hours of 2 a.m. and 6 a.m.)
-Residents may still obtain exemptions from these rules on a temporary basis.
+(Under previous rules, the parking of non-motorized vehicles on city streets was only prohibited between the hours of 2 a.m. and 6 a.m.).

 Any vehicle with more than two axles or any single commercial vehicle (or combination of vehicles) exceeding 20 feet in length, 7 feet in width or 7 feet in height or that has a gross vehicle weight of 10,000 pounds or more is prohibited from parking on a residential street except for periods of time deemed necessary for conducting business.
 Temporary (72 hour) permits for city street parking will still be available for recreational vehicle owners.